The tourism industry, with its superior features, is considered a dynamic sector with bright futures.

 The Situation of Mobile Antennas in Iran

 But the last and one of the most significant aspects that increase levels of urbanization in Iran is the situation of mobile networks.
+According to Google, the world’s total population at the end of 2018 was close to 7.53 billion people.

-According to the reports of the Radio Regulatory Authority of Iran, about 60,000 physical BTS antennas have been installed in Iran, which is the total number of antennas of three mobile operators in the country.
+According to the reports of the Radio Regulatory Authority of Iran, about 60,000 physical BTS antennas have been installed in Iran, the total number of antennas of three mobile operators in the country.
 According to Google, Iran’s population is about 81.16 million.
-So, the number of BTS antennas in Iran is one antenna per 1352 people.
+So, the number of BTS antennas in Iran is one per 1352 people.

 Of course, the situation of Iran in BTS antennas is more favorable than in many countries in the world.
-Some of the world’s most famous countries have just been able to expand their 3G network across their country and allow their citizens to connect to data.
+Some of the world’s most famous countries have just been able to expand their 3G network across their land and allow their citizens to connect to data.

 Conclusion

-Urban centers due to the accumulation of civic institutions and social infrastructure can be a good place to attract domestic and foreign tourists.
+Urban centers due to the accumulation of civic institutions and social infrastructure, can be a good place to attract domestic and foreign tourists.

 Considering the high levels of urbanization in Iran can increase the number of foreign tourists entering Iran, which is good news for the country’s tourism industry and can give new life to this industry’s economic productivity.